 By Andrey Ostroukh

-Russian officials are even more optimistic, predicting 2022 economic contraction of less than 3% in contrast with earlier assumptions of a drop of more than 12% - which would have been the biggest fall in economic output since years following the collapse of the Soviet Union.
+In 2022, the economy will shrink by less than 3%, a top government official said this week.
+His call contrasts with the earlier assumption from the economy ministry that had warned of a drop of more than 12% - which would have been the biggest fall in economic output since the mid-1990s crisis following the collapse of the Soviet Union.

-(Reporting by Andrey Ostroukh; Editing by Nick Zieminski)
+(Reporting by Andrey Ostroukh; Editing by Emelia Sithole-Matarise and Jonathan Oatis)